jtekt/whereabouts-display-board/README.md

 # 行先掲示板 / Whereabouts display board

-A lot of Japanese companies use a whiteboards to display the whereabouts of team members.
+Many Japanese companies use a whiteboards to display the whereabouts of team members.
 Those can be useful when quickly trying to figure out if a member is in the office, on a business trip, etc.

 <p align="center">